Open/closed Correspondence and Extended LG/CY Correspondence for Quintic Threefolds: Introduction

 \subsection{Acknowledgments}

 We thank Kentaro Hori, Johanna Knapp, Sebastian Nill, Renata Picciotto, and Johannes Walcher for helpful discussion.
 We thank Sebastian Nill for explaining his work.
-We thank Gang Tian, Johannes Walcher, Guangbo Xu, and Song Yu for their comments on an early version of this paper.
+We thank Gang Tian, Johannes Walcher, Guangbo Xu, Song Yu, and the anonymous referee for their comments on early versions of this paper.
 The second named author wishes to thank Ezra Getzler for numerous helpful conversations on GW theory, open GW theory, and mirror symmetry, as well as his encouragement, help, and support, over the past twenty years.